brevettiai/brevettiai-docs/docs/developers/python-sdk-brevettiai/installation-try-it.md

 ## Try it in Google Colab hosted Jupyter Notebooks

 We have made a couple of simple Notebooks to run your experiments on the platform.
-They are in the tutorials section.
+They can be found in the tutorials section.

 [Jupyter notebook tutorials](../../../generated/developers/tutorials/tutorials.md)